-The draft Local Plan was considered by our Councillors at meetings of our Executive on 14 September and full Council on 30 September.
+The draft Local Plan was previously considered by our Councillors at meetings of our Executive on 14 September and full Council on 30 September.

 You can view the technical studies that we have completed so far on the Supporting Studies page.